samhernandez/craftcms-shortcodes/README.md

 # Shortcodes for Craft CMS

-A port of Wordpress shortcode functionality for Craft CMS.
+This is a port of Wordpress shortcode functions for Craft CMS.

 This plugin allows you to register shortcode callbacks in your own custom plugins.
+Better code docs will come, but it's very simple to understand by glancing at the code.
 Suggestions and pull requests are very welcome.

 ## Usage